The dg Leavitt algebra, singular Yoneda category and singularity category: DG Leavitt path algebras for singularity categories, by Bernhard Keller and Yu Wang

 \subsubsection{For rings concentrated in degree $0$}

 Let $R$ be a hereditary ring and $S$ a set of morphisms $s: P_1 \to P_0$ between finitely generated projective (right) $R$-modules.
-Let $R_S$ be the universal localization of $R$ with respect to $S$ in the sense of Cohn \cite{Cohn85}.
-Thus, the ring $R_S$ is endowed with a morphism $R \to R_S$ which is universal among the ring morphisms $R \to R'$ such that $s \ten_R R' : P_1\ten_R R' \to P_0 \ten_R R'$ is invertible for each $s\in S$.
-If $s$ is a morphism between finitely generated free modules given by left multiplication by a $p\times q$-matrix $M$, then $R_s$ is obtained from $R$ by formally adjoining the entries of a matrix $M'$ satisfying $M M' = I_p$ and $M' M = I_q$.
+Let $R_S$ be the universal localization of $R$ with respect to $S$ in the sense of Cohn \cite{Cohn85}., cf.~section~\ref{ss:derived localization}.

 Let $\cR$ be the localizing subcategory of the derived category $\cs=\cd R$ generated by the cones $N_s$ over the morphisms $s\in S$.
-Put $\ct=\cR/\cs$ so that we have an exact sequence of triangulated categories
+Put $\ct=\cs/\cR$ so that we have an exact sequence of triangulated categories

 Clearly the extension of scalars functor $?\lten_R R_S: \cd(R) \to \cd(R_S)$ kills the $N_s$, $s\in S$, and commutes with arbitrary coproducts.
 Thus, it kills $\cR$ and we have an induced canonical triangle functor